kubedb/docs/docs/guides/mariadb/clustering/mariadb-replication/index.md

 Here,

-- `spec.replicas` is the number of nodes in the cluster.
+- `spec.replicas` Defines the number of MariaDB pods (instances) in the cluster.
-- `spec.storage` specifies the StorageClass of PVC dynamically allocated to store data for this database.
+- `spec.storage` Specifies the StorageClass of PVC dynamically allocated to store data for this database.
 This storage spec will be passed to the PetSet created by KubeDB operator to run database pods.
 So, each members will have a pod of this storage configuration.
 You can specify any StorageClass available in your cluster with appropriate resource requests.
-- `spec.topology` is the replication mode.
+- `spec.topology` Configures the database topology and associated components.
-- `spec.topology.maxscale` is the replication mode.
+- `spec.topology.maxscale` Specifies the Maxscale proxy server configuration.
-- `spec.topology.maxscale.replicas` is the replication mode.
+- `spec.topology.maxscale.replicas` Defines the number of MaxScale replicas in the petset managed by the KubeDB Operator.
-- `spec.topology.maxscale.enableUI` is the replication mode.
+- `spec.topology.maxscale.enableUI` A boolean parameter (e.g. true or false) that controls whether the MaxScale GUI (accessible via the REST API) is enabled for the MaxScale instance.

 KubeDB operator watches for `MariaDB` objects using Kubernetes API.
 When a `MariaDB` object is created, KubeDB operator will create a new PetSet and a Service with the matching MariaDB object name.
 KubeDB operator will also create a governing service for the PetSet with the name `<mariadb-object-name>-pods`.